geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

   - `size` size of the icon
   - `opacity` opacity of the icon
   - `rotate` rotation of the icon
-  - `bringToFront` this boolean will allow setting the `disableDepthTestDistance` value for the feature.
+  - `msBringToFront` this boolean will allow setting the `disableDepthTestDistance` value for the feature.
 This would only apply on Cesium maps.

 - `Line` symbolizer properties
   - `kind` must be equal to `Line`